Breast pump: Reasons for use

-Efficiency
+Efficiency and method

-The breast pump is not as efficient at removing milk from the breast as most nursing babies or hand expression.

 Research done at Stanford University in 2009 showed the correlation of various factors with the volume of milk production in mothers of preterm babies (born before the 31st week of gestation).
-The research found that hand expression in addition to a breast pump (a technique called "hands-on pumping", or HOP), along with other factors correlated to higher milk production.
-The study found that mothers who used massage techniques and hand expression more than 5 times a day in the first 3 days after birth increased their milk production 8 weeks later, milk production increased 48%.
-The authors produced a video showing the technique and states that this technique is good for both mothers of premature infants as well as mothers that return to work or pump for other purposes.
+The research found that hand expression in addition to a breast pump (a technique called "hands-on pumping", or HOP), along with other factors, correlated to higher milk production.
+The study found that mothers who used massage techniques and hand expression more than five times a day in the first three days after birth increased their milk production 8 weeks later, and milk production rose by 48%.
+The authors produced a video showing the technique and state that this technique is good for both mothers of premature infants as well as mothers who return to work or pump for other purposes.

 A second article on the same study found that the combination of HOP techniques increased the fat content of the milk expressed.

-Mechanical properties

-Mechanically, a breast pump triggers the milk ejection response or "letdown".
-A misconception is that the breast pump suctions milk out of the breast.
-Pumps achieve letdown by using suction to pull the nipple into the tunnel of the breast shield or flange, then release, which counts as one cycle.
-Thirty to sixty cycles per minute can be expected with better-quality electric breast pumps.
-This suction-release cycle can also be accomplished with hand pumps, which the nursing parent operates by compressing a handle.

-Multiple sizes of flanges ranging from 13mm to 36mm are available to purchase from various manufacturers.
-Most pump manufacturers, however, supply their pumps with only standard 24 and 27 mm flanges.
-What leads to unawareness in pumping women and Lactation consultants about the need to be fit with the right size flange for efficient emptying during pumping.

-There are several pump mechanisms.
-Piston pumps draw a piston through a cylinder to create suction.
-These tend to operate at low speed, have high reliability, low noise, and long life.
-Rotary vane pumps use a cam with retractable vanes to create suction and are no longer widely used.
-Fast-diaphragm pumps use a diaphragm that is acted on by a lever and can operate at thousands of cycles per minute.
-They tend to be noisy.
-Slow-diaphragm pumps use a larger diaphragm operated by a cam or lever to generate suction with each stroke.
-Pumps have also been designed that use venturi effects powered by a faucet or water stream, wall suction in hospitals, or oral suctioning.